jessemonroy650/Plugin-Popup-Fade-UI/README.md

 ## `popup.init()` ##

-This function takes four (4) parameters.
+This function can take five (5) parameters.

 - timeout     - milliseconds to delay before the element starts to fade out, defaults to 7000.
 Set to zero ('0' string) to disable.
 - id          - `id` of the popup, defaults to 'popup'.
 - mid         - `id` of the "text", defaults to 'message'.
 - button      - button to tie the `popup.toggle()` to, defaults to 'toggle'.
 Set to `null` to disable the "eventListener".
+- btnCallback - function to call after button is clicked

-*Example:* ` popup.init({'timeout':5000,'id':'mymessagebox', 'mid':'mymessage','button':'mybutton'}); `
+*Example:* ` popup.init({'timeout':5000,'id':'mymessagebox', 'mid':'mymessage','button':'mybutton', 'btnCallback': doOther}); `

 With the example,
 - the `timeout` is set to 5000 milliseconds (5 seconds).
 - 'id' is the `id` of the &lt;div&gt; is 'mymessagebox'.
 - 'mid' is the `id` of the &lt;div&gt;, that will hold the message, is 'mymessage'.
 - 'button' is the `id` of the &lt;button&gt;, that is used to toggle the message, is 'mybutton'.
+- 'btnCallback' is the name of the function (in this case 'doOther') to call after the [button] click and `toggle()`.

 ## `popup.message()` ##